How to Buy a Cheap Foreclosure

 The phrase "cheap foreclosure" is relative, but you can still find bargains

-When a home buyer or investor wants to buy a cheap foreclosure, it's easy to assume that all foreclosures sell for pennies on the dollar.
-However, that impression is somewhat false.
-It is not how foreclosures work.
-Especially if the home needs repairs.
-Your idea of a fix-up cost and the bank's estimate might be two different opinions.
+When a home buyer or investor wants to buy a cheap house, it's easy to assume that all foreclosures sell for much less.
+However, that impression is somewhat false, especially if the home needs repairs.
+Your idea of a fixer-upper cost and the bank's estimate might be very different.

 You can find notices of auctions online and in local newspapers.
-There are a number of websites that post information on auctions, and some such as Property Radar might offer a free three-day trial.
+There are a number of websites that post information on auctions, and some might offer free trials.

 The best way to eliminate most of the competing buyers for a cheap foreclosure is to contact the bank directly.
-Banks are often willing to give a break on the price if a buyer/investor buys more than one home in a bulk-purchase package.
+Banks are often willing to give a break on the price if a buyer or investor buys more than one home in a bulk-purchase package.